 Last on our list for the best shade trees for Southern California is the Mulberry tree!
 This large deciduous tree is fast-growing and produces fruit.
 If you’re looking for a shade tree that will grow quickly, you should consider the Mulberry tree.
 Make sure it has access to full sun exposure and you’ll have a shade tree in no time.

 Hopefully this guide has helped you learn more about what the best shade trees for Southern California are.
-If you feel like you need to consult with a landscaping company for help with planting new shade trees, we make it easy to get started here, or you can fill out the contact form down below.
+If you feel like you need to consult with a landscaping company for help with planting new shade trees, we make it easy to get started here.
 Best of luck in perfecting your backyard!